MarienvanLoon/programming-for-economists/source/github.rst

 The web address of this repository "assignments" needs to be provided in the webform; go to :ref:`Important <important>` for the address of the webform.

+Make sure to use the correct link both in the webform and in the README file below.
+The links that you should post start with "github.com/" and are NOT of the form "http://localhost".
+Make sure you test your links after uploading.

 In the README file in the "assignments" repository you provide a link to each assignment.
 Hence, after you have uploaded an assignment, adjust the README file to include the web address of the jupyter notebook that you have just uploaded.
+Again such a link is of the form "github.com/".

 For the purpose of this course, it is enough if you can drag and drop files onto your repositories.
 If you want a more sophisticated interaction with github,